microsoft/AirSim/docs/playback.md

 # Playback

-AirSim supports playing back the high level commands in a *.mavlink log file that was recorded using the MavLinkTest app for the purpose of comparing real and simulated flight.
+AirSim supports playing back the high level commands in a *.mavlink log file that were recorded using the MavLinkTest app for the purpose of comparing real and simulated flight.
 The [recording.mavlink](logs/recording.mavlink) is an example of a log file captured using a real drone using the following command line: